makyo/florilegium.ink/content/seasons/winter.md

     She knew.

 [^44-1]: And now, with Turtle, we finally have a chance for something else.
 We have weeks, maybe months with her.
-We don't have eight hours of trauma that I'm sure I'll never be able to forget, that time will only blunt the impact but never the memory.\par
+We don't have eight hours of trauma that I'm sure I'll never be able to forget, that time will only blunt the impact but never the memory.

     We know.
 We can journal her breathing, her energy, her mood.
 We can make these last weeks or months great for her.
-We can give her a little blob of sour cream every time she gets one of her steroid pills, a treat to go with a little bit of bitterness.\par
+We can give her a little blob of sour cream every time she gets one of her steroid pills, a treat to go with a little bit of bitterness.

     We know, so we can get her wet food to eat as well as dry.

     We know, so we can invite Ash and Merry, from whom we adopted her, over to see her one last time, laugh at how Merry calls her 'the dirigible'.